 The adult female Black-throated Green Warbler above was photographed in late August at a time when she could be much less wary as compared to September.
 A glance upward to identify any potential predatory bird can still be life-saving.
 A Merlin or Sharp-shinned Hawk that was a failed breeder (and have no brood to educate) could be around.

 But the adult male Northern Parula above was photographed in September, at a time when many hawks were migrating overhead.
 Fortunately for this warbler, they had a perfect migration day with steady north winds and good thermal lift, so we’re not interested in hunting.
 This bird and his flock seemed to know this.
-At other times the ideal winds shut down mid-morning and the hawks and warbler flocks stop migration.
+At other times the ideal winds stop mid-morning and the hawks and warbler flocks stop migration.
 Then the hunt is on, and flock behavior changes drastically.

 The adult female Northern Harrier above dove on a lone sparrow in marsh grasses which was busy feeding on mature grass seeds.
 The sparrow evaded capture.
 Harriers are often unsuccessful in their capture attempts but have a greater chance when attacking a lone individual.